Are you a coach who wants to get more clients or sell more programs? Do you want to learn how to market your coaching business?

 – Marc Mawhinney

 “A lot of coaches are getting sucked into snake oil programs that promise seven figures a month in working five minutes a day.
-People are charging thousands of dollars for ‘magic systems’ that doesn’t work.
-I’ve worked with many people who need help, but have run down their budgets after investing in these get rich quick trainings.
-Don’t be one of these casualties.”– Marc Mawhinney
+People are charging thousands of dollars for ‘magic systems’ that don’t work.
+I’ve worked with many people who need help, but have run down their budgets after investing in these get-rich-quick training sessions.
+Don’t be one of these casualties,” advises Marc.

 Show up for your community each day with a combination of the strategies we discussed, and there is no need for 6-figure magic systems.
 While it may take time, you’ll net out in the long run and build authentic equity with your audience.